sigoden/argc/README.md

 The above command will run `cmd1 arg1 arg2` and `cmd2` in parallel.
 Functions running in parallel mode can still access the `argc_*` variable.

+<details>
+<summary>

 # Windows

 The only dependency of argc is bash.
 Developers under windows OS usually have [git](https://gitforwindows.org/) installed, and git has built-in bash.
-So you can safely use argc and gun tools (grep, sed, awk...) under windows OS.
+So you can safely use argc and GNU tools (grep, sed, awk...) under windows OS.

-<details>
-<summary>
+</summary>

 ## Make `.sh` file executable
-</summary>

 If you want to run a `.sh` script file directly like a `.cmd` or `.exe` file, execute the following code in PowerShell.